Inpatient Rehab for Alcoholism & Drug Abuse

 How Long Should I Stay in Inpatient Rehab?

-The length of stay in an inpatient program at Desert Hope can vary according to your needs, your support system, your insurance coverage and many other factors.
+The length of stay in an inpatient program at Desert Hope can vary according to your treatment needs, your support system, your insurance coverage, and many other factors.
 You may wish to complete a short-term addiction treatment program or stay for more a month-long drug and alcohol rehab program.